2009 grad earns B.S.N. while building successful modeling career

 PROVIDER.
 STYLISH.
 ENTERTAINER.

-Stefi’s dad recently traveled from Ghana to Eagan to help out with the family.
+Stefanie’s dad recently traveled from Ghana to Eagan to help out with the family.
 “My dad is an amazing grandpa,” Stefi said.
 “He provides awesome support.”
-Stefi added that her mom had to stay in Ghana to run her own small business, a daycare center called Tickles & Giggles.
+Stefanie added that her mom had to stay in Ghana to run her own small business, a daycare center called Tickles & Giggles.

 Why did you choose nursing as your career field?